Skip to content

 How to Get Into Your Body

 “Feel what’s going on in your body.”
 “Listen to what your body is trying to tell you.”
 “Get out of your head and into your body.”
-You might have heard these esoteric exhortations from yoga instructors, dance teachers, coaches, physiotherapists, chiropractors, or doctors.
+You might have heard these esoteric exhortations from yoga instructors, dance teachers, coaches, Physiotherapists, chiropractors, or doctors.
 But what do they really mean?
 How can you “feel” your body?
 After all, it is always attached to you.
 How do you know what you are feeling?
 The answers to these questions lie in your proprioceptive sensory system.
 In day-to-day life, proprioception can help you balance a tray of soup, avoid slouching for prolonged periods at your chair at work, or stand straight when carrying a bag down the street.

 Terminology